Menu

 Dear Parents,

-Staffing in Nursery and Preschool this half term is:
+Staffing in Nursery and Preschool is:

-Mrs Morris (Class Teacher)
+Miss Robinson (Class Teacher)

 Mrs Ubaid (HLTA)

-Miss Iqbal (TA)
+Miss Sadia (TA)

-Please make sure if someone we have not met before, is collecting your child, that you have informed the school and they know the password.
+Please make sure if someone we have not met before is collecting your child, that you have informed the school and they know the password.
 Without doing this we cannot let your child leave.
 We understand this can be frustrating, but we are always vigilant at home time to make sure pupils leave safely.
 With this in mind, we encourage all children to hold an adult’s hand all the way home, or all the way to the car.

-We encourage outdoor play in all types of weather, so please make sure your child is wearing suitable clothing and footwear to school.
-If possible, please send your child with a spare pair of wellington boots (wellies) to keep at school.
+We encourage outdoor play in all types of weather, so please make sure your child(ren) is wearing suitable clothing (including a waterproof coat) and footwear.
+If you haven't yet done so, please send your child with a spare pair of wellington boots (wellies) to keep at Nursery.

 Curriculum and Learning